Natural Sciences Advising Center (NSAC), Sequoia 238

 Three kinds of assistance are available at NSAC

 - Advising about major requirements for Biological Sciences pre-majors and transfer students in their first semester as Biological Sciences majors at CSUS

 - Advising about requirements for health professional schools (e.g. medical, dental, pharmacy, optometry) for any interested student

 Academic Advising for Biological Sciences Majors and Pre-majors

-The Natural Sciences Advising Center (NSAC) will be open for Spring, 2016, starting on January 25, for academic advising about the Biological Sciences major and pre-major.
+The Natural Sciences Advising Center (NSAC) will be open for Fall, 2016, starting on August 28, for academic advising about the Biological Sciences major and pre-major.